-How to make the best tofu scramble recipe at home.
-Both vegans and non vegans LOVE this super healthy recipe!
+How to make the best tofu scramble recipe at home, with five flavor variations for a delicious breakfast.
+Both vegans and non vegans love this super healthy recipe!

-If you haven’t tried making tofu scramble before, or even if you have, this simple recipe might become one of your new staple breakfasts.
+If you haven’t ever tried making tofu scramble before, or even if you have, this simple vegan recipe might become one of your new staple breakfasts.

 High in protein, filling and nutritious, with just 7 ingredients and no oil required, the entire recipe can be made in just 15 minutes!

-The scramble is a great kid-friendly savory breakfast option.
-I even have a friend who makes it at least once a week for her non-vegan husband and kids, and they ask for it more often than scrambled eggs.
+The scramble is a great kid friendly savory breakfast option too.
+I even have a friend who cooks it at least once a week for her non vegan husband, kids, and teenager, and she says that they ask for it more often than scrambled eggs.

 Italian Style: Use zucchini and tomatoes as the veggies in the recipe below.
 Omit the curry powder, and add 1 tsp each dried oregano and basil instead.

-Mexican Style: Add salsa and a pinch of chili powder to the base recipe below, and top with hot sauce as desired.
+Mexican Style: Add salsa and a pinch of chili powder to the base recipe below, and top with hot sauce if you want it spicy.
 You can even roll it up in a tortilla for a southwestern breakfast tofu scramble burrito.

 Other variation ideas include topping the scramble with sliced avocado or nutritional yeast, or adding it to baked sweet potatoes (here’s the best way how to cook sweet potatoes) or scooping into taco shells as a healthy breakfast for dinner.

-Or serve alongside a batch of homemade Vegan Pancakes for the ultimate meatless brunch.
+Or serve it alongside a batch of homemade Vegan Pancakes for the ultimate meatless brunch feast.

-If you prefer a plain scramble, it’s fine to omit the peppers, spinach, and other vegetables.
+If you prefer a plain scramble to replace fluffy scrambled eggs, it’s fine to omit the peppers, spinach, and other vegetables.

 You can also add something called black salt, or kala namak, which–thanks to its sulfur content–has a flavor shockingly similar to that of eggs.